 Source: Relationship Wisdom

 Sometimes, we feel it is our karma and make big compromises in our relationship with the one we love.
 For example, if you completely let go of your expectations, you are making one big compromise.
-You may still have a relationship but it will be devoid of fulfillment and joy.
-Denial of your needs, curbing your desires, non-expression of your love is not letting go expectations.
+You may still have a relationship, but it will be devoid of fulfillment and joy.
+Denial of your needs, curbing your desires, and non-expression of your love is not letting go of expectations.

 Every action and response in a relationship has a karmic repercussion.
 Think of a relationship as an independent entity, like a joint bank account if you will.
-Whether you withdraw money or deposit it, whether you lose your ATM card or use the overdraft facility, whether you gain interest or pay installments, all transactions have an impact on your account.
-And, that is regardless of who of the two does the transactions.
+Whether you withdraw money or deposit it, whether you lose your ATM card or use the overdraft facility, whether you gain interest or pay installments, all transactions impact your account.
+And that is regardless of who of the two does the transactions.
 Similarly, every action of yours or your partner’s makes a difference to the relationship — positive or negative.

 It is karma that brings people together.
 But it is our own contribution to a relationship that keeps it intact.
 Often, most couples think that once they no longer feel love, they just won’t feel it ever.
 Even I compared growing out of love to an apple going off, in one of my earlier posts a few years back.
 The truth is that if you want to make a relationship work, you have to offer space to each other.
-It has to have a certain degree of maturity where you are able to express your thoughts, concerns and fears. (read this article to learn what is maturity in life).
+It has to have a certain degree of maturity where you are able to express your thoughts, concerns, and fears. (read this article to learn what is maturity in life).

-Don’t look for ways to complain, they come naturally to us.
+Don’t look for ways to complain; they come naturally to us.
 Look for ways to be grateful.
 By yourself or with someone, take responsibility for your happiness.
 Go, get a life.